The Computer Clock Loses Time (Windows Vista)

 - Acquire the battery and replace it in the same socket it was removed from.
 Make sure the new battery is installed in exactly the same orientation as the previous battery.

-- Replace a side panel.
+- Replace the side panel.

-- Insert the side panel and slide it forward.
+- Insert the side panel.